Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Types aren't real.

-They provide us, the software engineers, information we need to structure our programs better.
+They provide us, the software engineers, information we need to structure our programs better and we can use the type system to prevent us from making mistakes.

+But at runtime, it all dissapears

 Tradeoffs?
 ----------